Azure/bicep-types-az/generated/attestation/microsoft.attestation/2018-09-01-preview/types.md

 * **policySigningCertificates**: [JsonWebKeySet](#jsonwebkeyset) (WriteOnly)
 * **status**: 'Error' | 'NotReady' | 'Ready' | string (ReadOnly): Status of attestation service.
 * **trustModel**: string (ReadOnly): Trust model for the attestation service instance.

-## JsonWebKeySet
-### Properties
-* **keys**: [JsonWebKey](#jsonwebkey)[] (WriteOnly): The value of the "keys" parameter is an array of JWK values.
-By default, the order of the JWK values within the array does not imply an order of preference among them, although applications of JWK Sets can choose to assign a meaning to the order for their purposes, if desired.

 ## JsonWebKey
 ### Properties